Skip to content

 3. Double-click the QuickBooks Install Diagnostic Tool from the desktop and wait until the tool repairs all the installation errors.
 It might take some time for the tool to complete the repair process.

-4. Once the repair is completed, restart your computer and try rerunning QuickBooks.
+4. After the repair, restart your computer and try rerunning QuickBooks.

 Troubleshooting Step 2: Rename QuickBooks User File